 After a person loses a loved one, the grief can be overwhelming.
 That is why it is important to show that you are there for the survivors, even if you were not able to attend the funeral.
-You can do this by offering words of condolence, sending a sympathy note, and offering assistance when needed.
+You can do this by mailing a sympathy gift, offering words of condolence, sending a sympathy note, and offering assistance when needed.

 Questions and Answers